-There are a number of trials underway in Australia which aim to provide an inertia-like response using IBR.
+There are a number of trials underway in Australia which aim to provide an inertia-like response usinggusing IBR.
 AEMO's approach for determining inertia requirements includes technologies that are commercial or have been demonstrated at a large scale.
 For this reason, AEMO's modelling approach in the ISP is consistent with the current inertia framework in the NER - where inertia must be provided by synchronous rotating machines but can be offset by FFR.

-The Inertia Requirements Methodology document39 details the minimum inertia calculation method to be used, defines the inertia sub-networks, and specifies the minimum threshold and secure operating levels of inertia for each inertia sub-network.
-The most recent inertia requirements will be utilised when assessing inertia across the NEM.
+The Inertia Requirements Methodology document41 details the minimum inertia calculation method to be used and defines the inertia sub-networks.
+The most recent inertia requirements are utilised when assessing inertia across the NEM, and are available via AEMO's website42.